The single most important factor to consider when looking for the right lending partner for your business are the terms.

 What can you do when natural market obstructions impede progress or stability?

-Smart entrepreneurs and business owners look at the terms because they know initiatives are only half the battle.
+Smart entrepreneurs and business owners look at the loan terms because they know initiatives are only half the battle.

 A TRADITION AS OLD AS SLICED BREAD: IS AN INSTITUTION THE RIGHT PARTNER FOR YOU?